 We also remember Don Monro, a stalwart member of our Associaton and a frequent attendee on many of our visits whose funeral was at Thorpe le Soken parish church in January 2018 and another dedicated post holder for more than half a century.

-Andrew Garfath-Cox Webmaster and a Past President
+Andrew Garfath-Cox Hon.
+Web Administrator and a Past President